Wicayonima-Reborn/Wicayonima-Reborn/README.md

 ---

-### 👨‍💻 Tentang Saya
+### 👨‍💻 About me

-- Saya hanya pelajar biasa yang belajar
+- I'm just an ordinary student studying

 ---